banzhaf/GPTP-2018-Chapter-Formatting/README.md

 #### Get it done

-Submit revised manuscripts by **1 August, 2017**.
+Submit revised manuscripts by **1 August, 2018**.
 To submit your manuscript:

-1. Rename the folder `gptp2017-chapter` to `gptp2017-chapter-YOURNAMEHERE`
+1. Rename the folder `gptp2018-chapter` to `gptp2018-chapter-YOURNAMEHERE`
 2. zip the entire folder, and all contents
-3. Upload this zip file to the Slack channel assigned to it (just drag it onto the channel input box!); if for some reason you're unable to upload via slack, then email it to Wolfgang (banzhafw@msu.edu) as attachment.
+3. Email this zip file to Wolfgang (banzhafw@msu.edu) as attachment.
+You can also upload it to the Slack channel assigned to it, 'Contributions 2018' (just drag it onto the channel input box!).